davidgasquez/handbook/Data/Data Quality.md

 	- **Usability**: Can be data be accessed and understood in a low-friction manner?
 	- **Validity**: Does the data conform to business rules or definitions?
 - You can use these [guiding principles to think about data quality](https://www.metaplane.dev/blog/data-quality-metrics-for-data-warehouses):
-	- **Start from the usecases**: What are the most important use cases of data within your organization?
+	- **Start from the use-cases**: What are the most important use cases of data within your organization?
 	- **Identify the pain points**: Within those use cases, what data quality issues have caused the most trouble recently?
 	- **Connect to data quality dimensions** and **describe how to measure as metrics**: Of the causes of recent trouble, how do they relate to the previous data quality dimensions?
 	- **Make metrics digestible and actionable**: Lastly, how can we make those metrics useful?